 Home > For Authors For Authors

-The goal of the Physiological Mini Reviews is to provide a concise original summary of a particular field in a manner understandable to physiologists working in any area.
+The goal of the Physiological Mini Reviews (PMR) is to provide a concise original summary of a particular field in a manner understandable to physiologists working in any area.
 Most Mini Reviews are by invitation, and subjects are chosen by the PMR Editors.
 Nevertheless, spontaneous contributions are welcome.

 All manuscripts should be sent in Microsoft Word, in Times New Roman, size 12, except for the title and filiation (see below), with a maximum of 3000 words –including 150-200 words of the abstract–, 35 references and 3 figures.
 All manuscript should be written in English.

 The authors are free to organize the text of the Mini Review in the way they believe is more convenient for a correct description and understanding of the subject.
 However, from 2013 the Editorial Committee has decided to unify certain aspects of the Mini Reviews as follows: